natman/ovirt_renew_certs/README.md

 Role Variables
 --------------

-*  If using `test/role_ovirt_renew_certs.yml`, this role prompts some questions to register custom variables, but prompt can be bypass adding `-e` args.
+*  If using `test/role_ovirt_renew_certs.yml`, it prompts minimal questions to register custom variables, but prompt can be bypass adding `-e` args.
-*  This role must be configured at least with `ovirt_password` and `domain` variable.
+*  This role must be configured at least with `ovirt_password` and `engine` variable.
 * `server` is not mandatory because the value is extracted from a query to multiple engines, but it can be forced.
 * `pem_validity` should be equal to `csr_validity` but strictly according to the Redhat solution, they must be distinct.

 - ovirt_password: "admin@internal_password"
-- server: arum
+- engine: my_engine.domain.com
 - csr_validity: 365
 - pem_validity: 365
 - vdsmkey: vdsmkey.pem
 - vdsmcert: vdsmcert.pem
 - vdsmkey_path: /tmp
-- domain: domain.com
-- engines: engine1,engine2,engine3

 Important Note
 --------------

 The hosts are not some variables but are some targeted hosts from the inventory.
-You should write a solid inventory file:
+You should write a solid inventory file, you call them with the `--limit` flag on the CLI.

     [ovirt_hosts]
     host1 ansible_hostame=vm706-dev.my_domain.com